Scheduled and Tentative Book Sales

 Our activities are chosen to encourage membership participation.
 We have visited historic restaurants, performed genealogical research, held archeological digs, held book sales and held "show and tell" meetings.
 We are now working as a group to create this, a cyber-museum of local histories.

 The South Shore Historical Society, Inc. started this site on September 28, 2008.
 We accepted the domain name "whags.org" on January 1, 2009.
 We added over 500 images of significant photographs and antique postcards, several short narrative histories and timelines,

 in September, 2010, with professional help, we added a book store to our site.
 The bookstore further enables us to distribute knowledge of local histories.
+The bookstore was deactiviated in June 2013.
 In October 2010, we started an album on homefront World War II ephemera.
 We also added an album illustrating three-dimensional artifacts owned by friends and members of our society.

 In October 2010, we started an album on homefront World War II ephemera.
 We also added an album illustrating three-dimensional artifacts owned by friends and members of our society.

-In the winter of 2011-2012, we started our most ambitious gallery, Railroad Interests.
+In the winter of 2011-2012, we started the gallery, Railroad Interests.
 It, like all our other galleries, is not complete.
 No gallery is ever considered complete.